Your cart is currently empty.

 Once you submit your application, you should expect to wait a few weeks for your state to process it.
 Eventually, you will receive your medical marijuana card in the mail, and you may need to pay another small fee to register the card.
 If your application is rejected, you will not need to pay this fee — but you will need to submit another application, which could require another doctor’s visit and other expenses.

 Finally, with your card in hand, you can pay your first legal visit to a medical dispensary.
 It’ s important to note that medical marijuana dispensaries operate slightly differently than recreational dispensaries.
 Often, patients are served one at a time, so budtenders can double-check documentation and provide the exact marijuana products that suit each person’s medical needs.
 You will likely spend some time in a waiting area, so it might be wise to bring a book or something to keep you entertained — in addition to your medical card, any other necessary paperwork and plenty of cash for your marijuana purchases.

 As mentioned before, few states have identical marijuana legislation.
 It is important for you to research your own state’s unique laws and talk to experts, like your doctor, before you begin pursuing a medical marijuana card.
+If you live in Florida, you’ll need to follow the state guidelines of seeing a board-certified marijuana doctor before applying for a medical card.
+If you live in Texas, you’ll need to visit one of many licensed Texas dispensaries after receiving your doctor’s consultation and medical card.
+If you live in Colorado, you must have a qualifying condition and register with the Medical Marijuana Registry.
+Every state will be unique, so be sure to understand your state’s laws before applying.
 Still, having a card will give you greater access to more potent marijuana products, and it could keep you safe and healthy for years to come.